 Grab your pencil, your dice, and your imagination and join fellow adventurers in the various worlds of pen-and-paper RPGs as you quest, adventure, battle, and vanquish!
 Dice and Pencils are not required!
 Rookies and Veterans welcomed, many game engines explored - don't be afraid, it's only in your head.
-Meets every Thursday from 4:00 to 5:30 in the library.
+Meets in the library every Tuesday and Thursday from 4:30 to 6:00.

 Chess Club: Morelia Grace, sponsor

 Chess Club is a great opportunity to get together with friends and foes in order to "beat the pants off them" in chess.
 Beginners will have fun learning how to play chess.
 Experienced players will learn to increase their tactical abilities.
-All will enjoy climbing the school's chess competition ladder and participating in the annual chess competition against Clemens High School.
+All will enjoy climbing the school's chess competition ladder.

 Steele Esports: Kevin Jones, sponsor